FunnyDannyG/automaze/README.md

 By default, automaze's token is not included (duh).
 Read `index.js` for more information.

+If you encounter an error of the bot not finding `models.json`, replace the code with `_models.json`

 ***
 # Thank you for coming to my TED talk